dews/exodom/readme.md

     -u, --user <account:password,[account:password]>   When you choose sync, you need enter two sets of account.
 If two sets are the same you can enter only one.
     -p, --path <path>           Saving path, if omit, using "./"

-when no options default take with:
+When no options default take with:

     -t, -d, -w